 Ordering Process – You select the colors, size, theme (such as a favorite animal for a child’s room, or a match to Nursery wallpaper) or I can send you photos to get your imagination flowing.
 In terms of jewelry, you select the shape, color scheme, style and type of chain.
 Once the process has begun I will send you photos of your project as it progresses.
 Please contact me below to get the process started.
 Cost depends on project, time involved and materials needed.

-Classes – Currently conducting workshops at the Glistening Glass Studio in Cooper City, Florida and at McMow Art Glass in Lake Worth.
+Classes – Currently conducting workshops at the Glistening Glass Studio in Cooper City, Florida.